 “Mademoiselle Senegal, Meet Mr. Congo: ‘African Surnamed’ families in the Americas from Slavery to the 21st Century.”
 One of the most exciting projects I have ever researched is the uncovering of entire families with “African surnames”.
 “African surnames” is in quotation marks because these names were not African family names before the trans-Atlantic slave trade.
 Instead, individuals often had the names thrust upon them as they disembarked from the slave ship.
 For commercial purposes, the sellers had to identify them one way or another.
 One “branding” that was typical was to baptize the newly enslaved on the spot and give them a Christian first name, using the last point of departure as the surname.
 Hence, in 17th century Louisiana, one finds Marie Senegal as one who came from the region of Senegal.
 At the very least, one finds in the 19th century, Stepeney [sic] Congo whose descendants are still in the Delaware-Maryland area.
 This family can trace its roots back even further.
 These are amazing factoids in themselves.
 However, what excites me as a researcher is the continued existence of families with these last names today.
 Other “African surnames” exist here in the United States, and in the coming months I will write about them.
 In addition, I am fortunate to have two colleagues—one in Brazil and the other in Colombia—to research and share their findings within their respective countries.
 I am grateful to George Washington University for supporting my research for this important project.
 Of particular importance is the establishment of a database that allows us to track and analyze the various families throughout the centuries and to make some modest associations across regions.
 This I owe to GW graduate student Thomas Elms and his instructor Richard Hinton.
+Thanks also to Mrs. Carliss Parker-Smith, Departmental Administrator for RGSLL who takes time from her very busy schedule to help with the challenges I face as a non-tech, non artistic person!
 I reserve my deepest gratitude for the gracious families themselves whose forthrightness helps to bring the histories alive and keep them current.